How to Find Low-Cost or Free Spay and Neuter Clinics Near You

 In some states, you’ll find free spay/neuter programs at the county level.
 In North Carolina, state funding is commonly distributed in this way.

 The Spay/Neuter Assistance Program in North Carolina is administered through county animal shelters.
-For example, in the first three quarters of 2020, this program funded 233 spay or neutering procedures in Richmond County alone.
+Over the course of this program, SNAP-NC has provided spaying or neutering services to 210,000 pets.

 City-Level Spay and Neuter Programs